aanjalii01/Parkinson-s-Detection-Hub/README.md

 # Parkinson's Disease Detection Using Machine Learning

 This project builds a Parkinson's disease detection system using machine learning techniques.
-It uses various algorithms to classify whether a patient is likely to have Parkinson's disease based on their health data. <br> Anjali Sinha //hppy7
+It uses various algorithms to classify whether a patient is likely to have Parkinson's disease based on their health data. <br> Author--> ## *Anjali Sinha *

 ---